vtqveant/nlu/README.md

-# nlu
+# Natural Language Understading group at Peter the Great St. Petersburg Polytechnic University

-Natural Language Understading group at Peter the Great St. Petersburg Polytechnic University
+Use the wiki